Donaldson-Thomas Transformation of Grassmannian: Combinatorics of Bipartite Graphs on a Disk

-\begin{thm}[Thurston] Minimal bipartite graphs exist for any fixed parameters $m$ and $n$.
-Any two minimal bipartite graphs with the same parameters $m$ and $n$ can be transformed into one another by a finite sequence of the following two types of $2\leftrightarrow 2$ moves.
+\begin{thm}[Thurston, Theorem 6 of \cite{Thu}] Any two minimal triple diagrams obtained from bipartite graphs with the same parameters $m$ and $n$ can be transformed into one another via a sequence of 2-by-2 moves, which come in the following two types.

 \end{thm}